-If traditional ads are all about getting consumers to pay attention, making use of user generated content in your business is about building trust, which is high on the list of what millennials want from businesses.
+Traditional ads are all about getting consumers to pay attention.
+Utilizing user generated content in your business is about building trust, which is high on the list of what millennials want from businesses.
 They like to do business with brands that are authentic and human.
 And they want to be able to interact and have a conversation with those companies.

 What does this mean for you?
 Make it as easy as possible for public discussions about your brand to happen.
 Whether it’s on your website, a blog page, or your social media sites, get customers talking about your brand.

-Customers that love your brand will want to say so, and they will become brand ambassadors by talking to their friends and family about their experience.
+Customers that love your brand will want to say so.
+They will become brand ambassadors by talking to their friends and family about their experience.
 This group is more likely to respond to a peer review than a pop-up ad.
 You can also invest in influencer marketing, essentially building relationships with individuals that have influence over your customer base and can reach them through mediums like social media, in ways that your brand may not be able to.